jo-tools/ats-codesign-innosetup/README.md

   To [get you started]((https://learn.microsoft.com/en-us/azure/trusted-signing/quickstart)) have a look at the included [docs](./docs/).
   You'll find some useful links and archived Web content there.
 - Have [Docker](https://www.docker.com/products/docker-desktop/) up and running

+### InnoSetup
+This example shows how build a *(codesigned)* windows installer using [InnoSetup](https://jrsoftware.org/isinfo.php).
+Creating the windows installer is being done in a Docker Container [`jotools/ats-codesign`](https://hub.docker.com/r/jotools/ats-codesign).
+This allows creating the windows installer on a host machine running on either Windows, macOS or Linux.

 ## Docker Images